Rahul7434/Architecture-PostgreSQL/README.md

     	• Consider a query that involves sorting and joining:
 	SET work_mem = '16MB';  -- Set work_mem to 16MB
 	SELECT * FROM orders ORDER BY order_date;  -- Sorting operation
    	• The work_mem setting of 16MB is used for sorting orders by order_date.
 If the data size exceeds 16MB, the extra data will spill to the disk, impacting performance.
+  	(size need total ram * 0.25 /100)
   ```
 - maintenance_work_mem
   ```